 This means that customers are adding items to the basket either to find the actual costs, or are intending to buy but are then deterred by what they see as excessive costs.

-A better option would be upfront information on shipping costs on product pages (via a zip code calculator perhaps) or cart pages, so customers don’t have any surprises waiting for them during checkout.
+A better option would be upfront information on shipping costs on ecommerce product pages (via a zip code calculator perhaps) or cart pages, so customers don’t have any surprises waiting for them during checkout.

-The same applies for returns policies.
+The same applies for ecommerce returns policies.
 Shoppers are more likely to buy with confidence from an ecommerce site which has easier returns policies.